Eleven

 How the security model works

-The design goal is simple to state: if the server is ever compromised, the attacker gets nothing worth having.
-Everything below follows from that one rule.
+The rule is simple: if the server is ever compromised, the attacker gets nothing worth having.
+Everything below follows from that.

 Your device holds the keys

 When you join a chat, your device generates a keypair (ECDH P-256).
-The public half goes on the chat's member list; the private half never leaves your device.
-There is no password to steal because there is no password — your device is your identity.
+The public half goes on the chat’s member list.
+The private half never leaves your device.
+There’s no password to steal, because there’s no password.
+Your device is your identity.

 Every chat has its own key

-Each conversation — a group or a DM — gets its own AES-256 key.
-That key is "wrapped" (encrypted) separately to every member's public key, and the server stores only the wrapped copies, which it cannot open.
-To read a chat, you must be a member of it; membership is the boundary, and it's enforced by cryptography, not by a server policy.
+Each conversation, group or DM, gets its own AES-256 key.
+That key is wrapped (encrypted) separately to every member’s public key, and the server only ever stores the wrapped copies, which it can’t open.
+Membership is the boundary, and cryptography enforces it, not a server setting.

-Your device encrypts every message — text, attachments, file names, even the sender's name inside the message — before anything is sent.
-The server stores and relays opaque ciphertext.
-Push notifications arrive encrypted too, and are decrypted on your device.
+Your device encrypts every message before it’s sent: text, attachments, file names, even the sender’s name carried inside the message.
+Display names on the member list are sealed too, under a key only members hold.
+The server just stores and relays ciphertext it can’t read.
+Push notifications arrive encrypted as well, and get decrypted on your device.

 Invites don’t leak

 An invite link carries a one-time secret after the # in the URL.
-Browsers never send that fragment to any server — it exists to bootstrap your keys on your device, then it's spent.
-The admin's own credential only manages the member list; it can't decrypt anything.
+Browsers never send that part to any server.
+It exists to bootstrap your keys locally, then it’s spent.
+The admin credential only manages the member list — it can’t decrypt anything.

 The honest limits